 Canadian New Substances Notification (NSN) Regulations Services

-Once the highest level notification has been submitted to the Canadian government, the assessment period has expired and the notifier must send the government a subsequent notice indicating that the notifier has manufactured or imported the substance.
-Then the substance will be eligible for an addition to the Domestic Substances List (DSL) provided that no notifier-specific conditions on the import or manufacture of the substance have been imposed as a result of the assessment process.
+A substance is eligible for listing on the DSL once the highest level notification has been submitted to the Canadian government, and the assessment period has expired without risk management conditions, and the notifier has sent a subsequent notice indicating that the notifier has manufactured or imported the substance.

 Intertek offers the following chemical notification-related services to the producers, suppliers and users of industrial, commercial and consumer chemicals: